plotly/dashR/README.md

 > 🛑 Make sure you're on at least version `3.0.2` of R. You can see what version of R you have by entering `version` in the R CLI.
 [CRAN](https://cran.r-project.org/bin/) is the easiest place to download the latest R version.

-**dash** and the currently released versions of all core component libraries are available on CRAN -- installing `dash` and its dependencies is as simple as
+As of 2020-06-04, **dash** and the currently released versions of all core component libraries are _available for download via CRAN!_ Installing `dash` and its dependencies is as simple as
 ```r
 install.packages("dash")
 ```